What We Make Possible

 When kids are your passion…

-Even though she was only 16 when she arrived in the U.S. from Mexico, Upward Scholars alum Viridiana Yengle didn't consider going to high school; rather, she went straight to work.
+Even though she was only 16 when she arrived in the U.S. from Mexico, Upward Scholars alumna Viridiana didn't consider attending high school; instead, she went straight to work.

-After a few years working minimum wage jobs, Viridiana got a job as a nanny.
+After working minimum-wage jobs for a few years, Viridiana landed a job as a nanny.
 That's when she discovered that kids were her passion.

 To act on that passion, Viridiana knew she needed to go back to school.
-She attended Cañada College for three years and, in May, became the first Upward Scholars student to receive an associate degree in Early Childhood Education.
+She attended Cañada College for three years and became the first Upward Scholars student to receive an associate degree in Early Childhood Education.

-During Viridiana's years at Cañada, Upward Scholars paid for her textbooks and parking pass and gave her a laptop.
+During Viridiana's years at Cañada, Upward Scholars covered the cost of her textbooks and parking pass, and provided her with a laptop.
 Her Upward Scholars tutor, a Stanford undergrad, helped her improve her writing.
-Upward Scholars also arranged for her to meet with two early childhood education professionals who advised her about her career.
+Upward Scholars also arranged for her to meet with two early childhood education professionals who guided her career path.
 “Upward Scholars is part of my family now,” Viridiana says.
 “I'll remember you always.”